heig-vd-dai-course/heig-vd-dai-course/19-conclusion-to-part-3/PRESENTATION.md

 ## What have you learned?

 - Network programming with UDP with all its elements:
-  - reliability
+  - Reliability
-  - unicast, broadcast and multicast
+  - Unicast, broadcast and multicast
-  - messaging patterns
+  - Messaging patterns
-  - service discovery protocols
+  - Service discovery protocols
 - The differences between TCP and UDP

 ![bg right:40%](https://images.unsplash.com/photo-1549228581-cdbdb7430548?fit=crop&h=720)